jacobgarner/SuperTag/README.md

 ## Acknowledgments

-This game was created as part of a project and learning experience, to learn OOP and practice reading documentation.
 Thanks to the Pygame community for their valuable resources.

-## License

-This project is licensed under the [MIT License](LICENSE).

 Feel free to modify and distribute this code.
-Have fun gaming!
+Have fun gaming and (hopefully) not doing the dishes!!